svethav/website/content/home/talk.md

 # Selected Talks

+* May 2023: ChatGPT and generative AI, Parliamentary Friends of Science event, Australian Parliament House, Canberra

 * May 2023: AI as a Positive Disruptor, IWN (Intelligent Water Networks) Annual Members Conference, Deakin Downtown, Melbourne

 * Oct 2022: AI in clinical applications, Australian Academy of Health and Medical Sciences 2022 Annual Scientific Meeting, Institute of Medical Research in Melbourne